jbinvnt/small-team-tutorial/README.md

 Go to the *Pull requests* tab at the top of GitHub, then click the green *New pull request* button.
 Make sure that **base** is set to master and change **compare** to be the branch with your changes.
 Remember to [link the pull request to your issue](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue).

 Also set the reviewer in the upper right.
-In most cases this will include me, **jbinvnt**, and other teammates who can offer feedback.
+In most cases this will include me--**jbinvnt**--and other teammates who can offer feedback.
 After that, you can submit the pull request.
 Do not merge your own pull request without review!

 ### Reviewing a pull request